Happyesss/Assignme/README.md

 # AssignMe - Complete Your Assignments with Custom Handwriting

-AssignMe is a web application that helps students complete their assignments by converting digital text into customizable handwritten-style documents.
+AssignMe is an open source web application that helps students complete their assignments by converting digital text into customizable handwritten-style documents.
 The application provides two main features: generating handwritten-style documents from text and creating custom handwriting fonts from your own handwriting samples.
 You just need to upload your assignment question and wait for the magic.

 **🌐 Live Website: [assignme.live](https://assignme.live)**

 ![AssignMe Logo](image/logo.png)

+## 🛡️ Open Source

+This project is open source and released under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this software.
+Contributions are welcome!

 ## 🌟 Features